-We study Humanitarian and Social Informatics via the interdisciplinary science of design, analysis, and evaluation of information systems for organizations that are concerned with the welfare and governance of society.
-Our research aim is to create new knowledge in the semantic, structured information representation and processing of unstructured data and designing solutions to the fundamental challenge of information overload in realtime decision support for organizations.
+We study Humanitarian and Social Informatics via the multidisciplinary science of design, analysis, and evaluation of information systems for organizations that are concerned with the welfare and governance of society, in particular for supporting the sustainable development goals of United Nations.
+Our technical research aim is to create new knowledge in the semantic, structured information representation and processing of unstructured data and designing solutions to the fundamental challenge of information overload in realtime decision support for organizations.

 Our lab researches basic human behavior modeling problems to address the information overload challenge (check projects) by mining online social and Web as well as offline data sources with text mining and machine learning methods guided by domain semantics and socio-psychological theories.
 We strive to conduct foundational research and evaluate that with real-world applications in the crisis management cycle from mitigation to response and recovery of natural (e.g., hurricanes), societal (e.g., migration, gender stereotyping) and human (e.g., terrorism, cyber warfare) crises.
 Some of our ongoing research projects investigate the following questions:

 Cooperation between Citizens and Organizations in Smart Cities

 (Intent Mining and Realtime Social Computing)

 Social media, Web and Internet of Things have revolutionized information generation, transmission, and consumption, especially unstructured data, which has presented an information overload challenge for answering a variety of questions for organizational sensemaking.
 This project investigates the basic questions of organizational decision support and cooperation using novel behavioral data analytics methods, such as how to quantify actionable information attributes in the data streams to help articulated organizational work, how to extract information for such articulation tasks, whom to trust and engage in the online community for information, etc.

 Collaborators: Fairfax County Fire & Rescue, Virginia; Montogomery CERT